HOHMANN ORBITS

 for him, the Hohmann path.

-He finished his paper in 1916 right smack in the middle of World
+He finished his piece in 1916 right smack in the middle of World

-War I. His native Germany was fully embroiled in the war and he felt
+War I. His native Germany was fully embroiled in the war.
+He felt this

-this was not the time to publish his work.
-After all, rockets had
+was not the time to publish his work because rockets had clear and

 strong military value.
 He put his work away.